twice baked potatoes, make ahead

 Once well mixed, fill each skin with the mashed potatoes.
 Cover with a little pepper and mozzarella cheese.
 Place back on cookie sheet.

-When ready to eat, just take however many you want out and either microwave them for 3 mins or until heated all the way through or in an oven for 10 mins on 350 until heated.
+When ready to eat, just take however many you want out.
+Microwave them for 3 minutes or until heated all the way through.
+Or, bake them for 10 minutes in a 350 F oven or until heated through.

 ADVERTISEMENT